gayash96/cloudComputingAssignemnt/README.md

 flask run
 ```

 To deploy this application in Elastic Beanstalk, follow below steps,

-1. Get the zip file of the repo.
+1. Clone the repo.

+2. Remove the README file from the file list and make a compress from the remaining files to a zip file.

-2. Upload the zip file to your python environemnt.
+3. Upload the zip file to your Elastic Beanstalk python environemnt.